 And then we got dinner and went to bed.
 Haha!
 There were so many, many places that I wanted to go: museums, Buckingham Palace, The Globe Theatre, Hyde Park, the Tea Room at the V&A Museum, Harry Potter’s Platform 9 3/4, everything on this list… next time.

-…but we were tired and kind of overwhelmed by the unknown that was boarding a bus with strangers in the morning.
+…but we were tired and kind of overwhelmed by the unknown that was locating and boarding a bus with strangers in the morning.
 I was so hopeful that the next day was going to be a good one, but I knew we needed sleep, so after finding a traditional English pub, having a pint and a good meal, we re-packed our backpacks, went to bed, and dreamt of the great adventure that was on the horizon.
 And, spoiler alert, it was amazing.
 I’ll try to crank out a few blog posts in the next week so I can revisit all of the amazing places that I’m already missing.